POW2KOR/adaptive_autosar/docs/how_to_create_adaptive_app.md

 we build on the previous step.
 So just keep in mind the order.
 And also do not forget to mention all libraries you depend on.
 Also `copts` and `linkopts` are mandatory.

-Once you are done, congratilations!
+Once you are done, congratulations!
 We are close to be done.
-We just miss config files.
+We now miss the runtime config manifest files.

 Every app should have a set of configs and one executable.
-Let's add created executable to the docker image.
+Let's add created executable to the filesystem.

 In the `BUILD` file in the ROOT of the repositry we have a target `minerva_mpu_adaptive_binaries`.
 It is important to add our executable to the files list and define the location of the